syncfusion/ej2-react-nextjs-samples/README.md

 # Next.js Sample Browser

 A Next.js sample browser has been implemented to demonstrate the seamless compatibility and easy integration of Syncfusion React components.
 It is built using the Next.js framework, which provides server-side rendering and generates static websites for React applications.
 Explore the Syncfusion Next.js sample browser [here](https://ej2.syncfusion.com/nextjs/demos/).

+To create a new Next.js application, refer to the Syncfusion Next.js [getting started documentation](https://ej2.syncfusion.com/react/documentation/getting-started/nextjs).

+> **Note:** After running the application, the license banner will pop up in the browser.
+To remove the license banner, [generate the license key](https://ej2.syncfusion.com/react/documentation/licensing/license-key-generation) and [register](https://ej2.syncfusion.com/react/documentation/licensing/license-key-registration) it in the application.

+## Prerequisites

+* Node.js 18.17 or later.

+* The application is compatible with macOS, Windows, and Linux operating systems.

 ## Installing